shivannis/xandr-docs-public/xandr-docs/articles/monetize/share-your-packages-with-buyers.md

 ## Share packages with any buyer

-To generate a public link that you can send to any buyer, on Monetize or off:
+To generate a public link that you can send to any buyer, on Microsoft Monetize or off:

 1. Click the **Open Public Package** button.
 1. Copy the URL in the screen that opens.
 This is the screen the buyer will see.